Airport terminal: Pier

 A pier design uses a small, narrow building with aircraft parked on both sides.
 One end connects to a ticketing and baggage claim area.
 Piers offer high aircraft capacity and simplicity of design, but often result in a long distance from the check-in counter to the gate (up to half a mile in the cases of Kansai International Airport or Lisbon Portela Airport's Terminal 1).
-Most large international airports have piers.
+Most large international airports have piers, O'Hare Airport in Chicago and Hartsfield Airport in Atlanta were able to process 45 million passengers per year using this layout in the 1970s.